Adam-yni/GPoeT/README.md

 ## Next Steps 🚀

 ### Reinforcement Learning 🤖
-Developing a reinforcement learning algorithm inspired by **GFlowNets** to enhance rhyme generation and improve thematic consistency.
+Developing a reinforcement learning algorithm inspired by **GFlowNets** (my approach is strongly inspired by this article https://arxiv.org/abs/2310.04363) to enhance rhyme generation and improve thematic consistency.

 ---